 Near the end of his college years, Rundle entered a period of musical hibernation due to an injury that prevented him from playing.“It was devastating to lose my ability to play.
 After many years without music, I moved to Boise, Idaho, and found a guitar that was a perfect ergonomic fit.
 The tones were rich and delicate and I used alternative tunings.
 With that guitar, and those tunings, I could again play without pain and found my voice.”

-As the pandemic enters its next phase, Rundle is gearing up to play live with his band: guitarist Thomas Paul, clarinetist and multi-instrumentalist Mike Harris and drummer David Kelly.
-He’s planning a West Coast tour for this winter, working on an original score for an indie film and finishing up an EP of songs that didn’t fit the theme of Next Town’s Trees.
+Rundle is gearing up to play live with his band: guitarist Thomas Paul, clarinetist and multi-instrumentalist Mike Harris and drummer David Kelly.
+He’s planning a West Coast tour for this winter, working on an original score for an indie film and finishing up an new album.
 Today, his horizons are as open as the Kansas skyline he was raised in.